Agile-Llama/NBA-Projects/README.md

 2. The last 5 MVP's (Harden, Curry, Durant, Lebron, Westbrook) are all in a small cluster in the bottom.
 This cluster also consists of Giannis Antetokounmpo, Anthony David, and Damian Lillard.
 Showing that these 3 other players are on the same level as a regular-season MVP.
 Perhaps this suggests that there is a pattern which 'needs; to be followed to be a modern day MVP.
 3. Antetokounmpo and Anthony Davis, the two young players considered by NBA General Managers to have the highest potential, are most similar to each other.

+## Method 3: K-means Clustering.

+Work In Progress...

+# NBA-Player-Similarity Part 2.
+Previous Eras.

+So far we have looked at players who have played in the 2017-18 NBA season.
+Looked at their stats are compared these players to each other.
+Now for something more interesting.
+I'm going to be looking at players from previous errors and seeing the comparisons.
+Now there are some issues with this.
+Nowadays NBA statistics are far more advanced, we have significantly more data available which is both more complete but is also deeper in nature.
+What this means is that we are going to be excluding many of the stats which we used in part 1 and only use stats that were collected in previous eras.
+The other problem which should be noted is that basketball changes drastically between eras.
+The modern NBA is much more focused on the three-point shot whereas players from the 90s, 80s, and 70s were far less concerned about it.
+Regardless, I think this can be an interesting experiment to do and see if we can find any interesting comparisons.

+## Defining an Era.

+Theres a few ways in which eras are definded in the NBA.
+There's by decade, by major rule change (think hand-checking of the late 90s), and by dominant teams/players of the time.
+For this project i'll be seperating eras based of dominant teams/players.
+- 1979-1989 Larry Bird and Magic Johnson Era.
+- 1989-1999 Michael Jordan Era.
+- 1999-2009 Kobe, Shaq and Duncan Era.
+- 2009-2016 Lebron James and Golden State Warriors Era.

+These eras are by no means set, they are almost entriely subjective.
+But they do consist of whom most would consider the most dominant player(s)/team(s) of the time.